Falklands flagship to be scrapped and turned to razor blades after hotel bid sinks

 Falkland veteran Chris Purcell, of Fratton – who served on HMS Sheffield during the war – was saddened by the news.

-He said: ‘Many a ship involved in the Falklands have gone to razor blades.
+He said: ‘Many a ship involved in the Falklands has gone to razor blades.
 It’s a real shame.

 ‘The government should’ve helped or we should’ve had some lottery funding to preserve at least one of the ships from the Falklands.